-This Deliverable is related to most of the activities of WPs 1, 2, 3, 4 and 5 as they are related to some extent -some more than others - with data definition, generation, utilization, processing and storage.
+This Deliverable is related to most of the activities of WPs 1, 2, 3, 4 and 5 as they are related to some extent with data definition, generation, utilization, processing and storage.
 It is also related to WP7 in the sense that it includes updates to the Ethics and Data Privacy Policies of the CIRCUIT project.